 Furthermore, email service providers would not allow a sender to use a purchased list, as this is generally considered spam.
 If you try to send a campaign using a purchased list, you’ll find yourself blocked.
 Therefore, it is not worth your time to compose a campaign using a bought email list.

 There are many ways to collect email addresses, but the best way is to do it yourself.
-This way you can be sure that the people on your list actually want to receive your emails.
+This ensures your subscribers actually want to hear from your brand.
 It may take more time and effort than other methods, but it will pay off in the end.
 Plus, you won’t have to worry about ending up on a blacklist.

 The main rule when building your own list of addresses — the user must leave their contact voluntarily.
 Follow the tips below so that your email list is full of valid addresses of subscribers who are most interested in what your company offers.